-Although there isn’t much scientific proof to back up the claim that Raspberry tea induces labour, it is said to help in making labour easier by strengthening the uterine muscles.
+Although there isn’t much scientific proof to back up the claim that raspberry tea induces labour, it is said to help in making labour easier by strengthening the uterine muscles.
 Therefore, caution should be taken before you start taking the herbal tea.
 It is advisable to start taking it from the 32nd week of pregnancy onwards and not before it.
-Pregnant women have also been asked to start taking it a few weeks before labour starts rather than just a few days before it.
-Consulting a doctor before starting with the beverage should be considered as mandatory.
+Pregnant women should start taking it a few weeks before labour and only after consulting with a doctor.

 Quick Raspberry Tea Recipes

 Red raspberry leaf tea is rich in vitamins and antioxidants.
-To-be-moms generally stick to the organic raspberry leaf tea in pregnancy since it is devoid of any pesticides thereby making it healthier and safer.
-Here are some quick Raspberry Tea recipes which are not just healthy but refreshing too.
+To-be-moms generally stick to the organic raspberry leaf tea in pregnancy as it is devoid of any pesticides, which makes it a healthier and safer option.
+Here are some quick raspberry tea recipes which you can drink while pregnant.

 1. Raspberry Iced Tea

-It works as a coolant, just the right thing to quench your thirst and make you feel refreshed on a hot summer afternoon.
+It works as a coolant and can refresh you on a hot summer afternoon.

 - Water: 4 glasses